 · Assessment of kinematics, dynamics, energy and power

 · Technology for injury prevention and detecting overuse injury

 · Activity classification, sport technique analysis and performance characterisation

 PMCID: coming soon for all published articles

-Sports Science, Technology and Engineering welcomes submissions of the following article types: Brief Research Report, Case Report, Core Concept, Correction, General Commentary, Methods, New Discovery, Original Research, Perspective, Review and Specialty Grand Challenge.
+Sports Science, Technology and Engineering welcomes submissions of the following article types: Brief Research Report, Case Report, Core Concept, Correction, General Commentary, Methods, New Discovery, Original Research, Perspective, Review, Specialty Grand Challenge and Systematic Review.